松易涅

 If my blog has not been updated for more than three months, please assume I am in a "quantum superposition state" of being arrested, ill, or deceased.

-As mentioned above, my motivation for blogging is "writing," and the prerequisites for reading and thinking are being mentally clear and having access to reading materials.
-The prerequisites for writing and blogging are having paper and pen tools and internet-connected computer devices, such as a phone or computer.
-Therefore, when I am awake and able to move freely, with a phone or computer, I will definitely update.
+As mentioned above, my motivation for blogging is "writing," and the prerequisites for reading and thinking are a clear mind and access to reading materials.
+The prerequisites for writing and blogging are having paper and pen tools and internet-connected computer devices, such as a phone and a computer.
+Therefore, as long as I am awake, able to move freely, and have a phone or computer, I will definitely update.

 Loading...